top of page

 Biography

 British soprano Charlotte Du-Cann is a student of Sarah Pring, and is currently studying her masters degree in Vocal Studies at the Guildhall School of Music & Drama.
-She was awarded Joint First-Prize at the Dean & Chadlington Singing Competition in July 2025, performed in the final of the Chris Treglown Foundation Competition in April 2026, and is a current artist for the Josephine Baker Trust.
+She was awarded Joint First-Prize at the Dean & Chadlington Singing Competition in July 2025, and recently performed as a finalist in the Chris Treglown Foundation Fund Singing Competition in April 2026.
+Charlotte is supported by the Sir Richard Stapley Educational Trust, The Friends of Music in Winchester, and the Josephine Baker Trust.

 Recent Press